 - Bookmark your city or county website and check it often, or turn on your television or radio for quick access to storm updates and emergency instructions.

 - Charge your cellphone and any emergency equipment you will need during the storm in case you lose power.

 - Stay at home or in a planned, safe area, and let friends and family know where you are.

 - Turn your refrigerator to the coldest setting possible, and be sure to only open it when necessary.
 This will allow food to last longer during a power outage.

 - Continue to check your preferred storm update platform, whether it is online, radio, or television for continued access to emergency alerts.

 - If you are told to evacuate, do so immediately.
 Otherwise, stay in your home, business, or designated shelter to ensure your safety until the hurricane passes and it is safe to leave.

-If you have questions regarding your hurricane insurance coverage or are still having trouble collecting the compensation you deserve from your Hurricane Michael claims, contact our accomplished Florida hurricane damage claim lawyers at the Morgan Law Group today by calling (844) 818-0774 to learn how we can help you fight for full financial recovery.
+If you have questions regarding your hurricane insurance coverage or are still having trouble collecting the compensation you deserve from your Hurricane Michael claims, contact our accomplished Florida hurricane damage claim lawyers at The Morgan Law Group P.A. today by calling (844) 818-0774 to learn how we can help you fight for full financial recovery.

 Stay tuned for our next blog post: